TotsIsTots/573_Scouting/README.md

 ## Installation and Running
 Python is required for running.
 If it is not already installed, you can download and install it from [here](https://www.python.org/downloads/).
 When installing, make sure to select "Add Python 3.xx to PATH" when prompted.
-Running this requires the modules pygame, qrcode, and PIL to be installed you can install them with this commands, from your command line:
+Running this requires the modules pygame, qrcode, and PIL to be installed.
+You can install them with this command, from your command line:
 `pip install pygame qrcode PIL`

 When these modules are installed, clone this repository and run "main.py".
 Every time a QR Code is generated, it will be saved to the "QR Codes" folder with the date, match number, and team number selected.